better travel photography•COM

 In May we will be running a return trip to the fascinating country of Uzbekistan, which sits at the crossroads of Central Asia; and when I get back from India we will be launching the first of a new series of group tours for the rest of the year and beyond.

-We are also entering into the season of the Starling Mumerations, just down the road from me in the stunning Avalon Marshes.
-Last Winter I ran a number of private courses visiting the Marshes, and seeing the Mumerations both in the morning at sunrise and in the evening.
+We are also entering into the season of the Starling Murmurations, just down the road from me in the stunning Avalon Marshes.
+Last Winter I ran a number of private courses visiting the Marshes, and seeing the Murmurations both in the morning at sunrise and in the evening.

 Our bespoke tours are a perfect way for you and a selection of your friends to head out on a private photography tour to a destination of your choice.
 I will work with you to establish a perfect itinerary, and then negotiate with Intrepid Travel to make it all a reality.
 You might want to head away for a long weekend, or for a full couple of weeks: the choice is up to you.